bardon-scouts/bardon-scouts-website/src/pages/index.md

 ---
 templateKey: index-page
 title: Bardon Scouts
-image: /img/home-jumbotron.jpg
+image: /img/scouts_muddy.jpg
 heading: Get ready for adventure
 subheading: Get ready for adventure
 mainpitch:
   title: Why Join Scouts?
   description: >
     Scouts is fun!
-Young people will make lots of friends while doing heaps of new things, some of them once-in-a-lifetime opportunities.
+Young people from 5 to 25 will make lots of friends while doing heaps of new things, some of them once-in-a-lifetime opportunities.
     Scouts engages and inspires young people to develop confidence, resilience and leadership.
 Our focus is on fun, and we make sure Scouts are ‘learning by doing.’

     Scouts is the worlds largest youth movement with over 28 million youth members.
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+description: Bardon Scouts is meets at 11 Bee St, Bardon.
 intro:
   blurbs:
     - image: /img/coffee.png